 I used the Ninja Foodi 11-in-1 6.5 QT Pressure Cooker and Air Fryer for this recipe.
 I find this to be a great size for my family of four!

-How to Make Ninja Foodi Rice
+How to Cook Rice in the Ninja Foodi

 STEP ONE: Add 3 cups of rice to the Ninja Foodi pot.

 STEP TWO: Add 3 cups of water to the pot and salt if using.
 Room temperature or cold water will work.
-Carefully push down the rice cover it all with water.
-If the rice is not covered with water, that rice will not cook evenly or at all.
-Do not stir it.

 STEP THREE: Secure the pressure cooker lid on the Ninja Foodi.
 Make sure the valve is set to “Seal.”

 STEP FOUR: Cook on “Pressure” for 4 minutes.

 STEP FIVE: Once the cooking time is complete, allow the Ninja Foodi to do a natural pressure release for ten minutes.

 STEP SIX: Carefully move the steam valve to “Vent” to release any remaining steam.
 Remove the lid, then fluff the rice with a fork or spatula before serving.